 The Umbrella Academy Season 3:

-Probably one of my top two anticipated return series this summer, the return of The Umbrella Academy did not disappoint.
-It just up the level of entertainment and helped fill the fold from having to wait for part two of Stranger Things Season 4.
+Probably one of my top two anticipated return series this summer, The Umbrella Academy's return did not disappoint.
+It just upped the level of entertainment and helped fill the void left by having to wait for part two of Stranger Things Season 4.

-Elliot Page gives such an outstanding performance as Viktor Hargreeves, who tries to balance being a leader and fixing a problem that hits home.
-And while the episodes filled stuff at times, it kept me on the edge of my seat til the final episode, which was so good.
-And I'm glad that Netflix has given the series the last season to wrap up because I don't think that ending was satisfying.
+Elliot Page performs as outstanding as Viktor Hargreeves, who tries to balance being a leader and fixing a problem that hits home.
+While the episodes were sometimes filled with stuff, they kept me on the edge of my seat until the final episode, which was so good.
+I'm glad Netflix has given the series the last season to wrap up because it wasn't satisfying.

 Overall, I give this season a 9/10.